ssfve/mysql/common.md

 # create mysql user
 CREATE USER 'mysql'@'localhost' IDENTIFIED BY 'MyNewPass4!';
 update user set authentication_string=password("MyNewPass4!") where user='mysql';
 select * from mysql.user;
 mysql -umysql -p

+# grant privileges to a user
+GRANT ALL ON boardgames.bggdata TO 'mysql'@'localhost';